philipphenkel/pxt-powerfunctions/README.md

 Control your LEGO® Power Functions motors using your micro:bit or Calliope-Mini, an infrared LED and MakeCode.
 This extension turns your device into a remote control for your Power Functions devices.

+A project using this extension is documented on [hackster.io](https://www.hackster.io/philipp-henkel/lego-power-functions-ir-sender-for-micro-bit-aecc10)

 ## Installation

 Open MakeCode and select '+ Extensions' in the 'Advanced' menu.
 You need to enter our project URL https://github.com/philipphenkel/pxt-powerfunctions in the search field, hit return and then select the powerfunctions extension.